BlackOpsOne/BO1-Microsoft-Changes/README.md

 ![image](https://github.com/user-attachments/assets/a9956737-d8da-4243-b9f7-66e48ae81353)

 ## Config
-- You can not edit the config as easily anymore, it will reset things you put in it that arent normally there after a system restart.
+- You can not edit the config as easily anymore, you need to edit some other files to get it to work.
 - Setting the config to read only mode will give you an `XGameSaveFilesGetFolderWithUiResult` error.

 ## Multiplayer